JRequest/JRequest.Net/README.md

 ### Usage
 #### Example 1
-In this example we are using [JSONPlaceholder](https://jsonplaceholder.typicode.com) web API. from a console application using C#.
-JSONPlaceholder is a simple fake REST API for testing and prototyping.This JRequest object ("Dummy Request") has two requests pointing to different resources.
+In this example we are using [JSONPlaceholder](https://jsonplaceholder.typicode.com), a simple fake REST API for testing and prototyping.
+The JRequest JSON object, "Dummy", has two requests pointing to different resources.
 The first request sends a GET request to posts with ID #1.
-And the second request again sends a GET request to post ID #1 comments and configured to convert the response data to output as xml.
+And the second request again sends a GET request to post ID #1 comments and configured to convert the response data to xml.
 The first request uses the bare minimum requirements to call an API from JRequest.Net.

 ```
 using System;
 using System.IO;
 using JRequest.Net;

 static void Main(string[] args)
 {
     string json = "@"{
     'Protocol': 'https',
-    'Name': 'Dummy Request',
+    'Name': 'Dummy',
     'Requests': [
       {
         'Key': 'post1',